Where are you, Flair?

 “Oh, can you divine the future now?
 You think the weirs won’t get past someone as bloody bored as you?”
 He spat out another scathing laugh.
 “You remember the one that got inside ten years ago, don’t you?
 You should, considering what he did to you.”

 “Don’t you bring that maggot up!”
 Ara cupped trembling fingers around the front of her neck where it tingled from invisible claw marks—invisible because the skin was long healed and that weir long dead, but he still haunted her nightmares.
 At night, she relived the attack over and over and over: his lunging body tearing away from the guards escorting him through the crowd, his yellow animal eyes on her.
 His open, bloody mouth turning into a panther’s maw.
 Razor-sharp paws had slammed her to the street; her skull had hit the grate on the gutter.
 Those teeth had grazed her neck—and only a last-second spell kept them from tearing through any farther than a fingernail’s depth into her neck, but she’d felt those teeth in her skin, nudging against the magic, trying to bite deeper, the feline saliva glistening over her throat and dripping into her veins, mixing with her blood.
 Everyone around her screaming.

 Ara scoffed even as she swallowed a bit of vomit at the memory.
 “If weirs want to chomp on some human-flesh, they can gobble on the exiles living among them.
 Or munch on the ambassadors, merchants, and other people with special permissions to travel between cities.
 They don’t need to invade our walls for food when they have game outside.”

 “I don’t have time to babysit you, Ara.
 You’ve been warned.
-Control yourself and your petty tauntings or you’re going into the weapons tower to do inventory.”
+Control yourself and your petty tauntings or you’re going into the weapons tower to do inventory for life.”